York Factory Express: Cumberland House to Carlton House

-The York Factory Express had left Fort Vancouver in late March — a few days after March 20, usually.
-In early May they crossed the Rocky Mountains by hiking over the Athabasca Pass to Jasper’s House.
+The York Factory Express men are making their way upriver, from Cumberland House, on the Saskatchewan River to Carlton House on the North Saskatchewan.
+The men had left Fort Vancouver in late March — a few days after March 20, usually.
+In early May they crossed the Rocky Mountains by hiking over Athabasca Pass to Jasper’s House.
 In late May or early June they left Edmonton House in their York Boats.
 At the end of June they were at York Factory, on Hudson Bay, and in early July they began their return journey.
-By August the men of the incoming York Factory Express (now called the Columbia Express) were making their way up the Saskatchewan River toward Edmonton House.
+By August the men of the incoming York Factory Express (now called the Columbia Express) were making their way up the Saskatchewan River toward Edmonton House, via Cumberland House and Carlton House.

-In case you didn’t know, there is a delightful article published in an early Beaver Magazine, written by a woman who had been a passenger in the York Boats as a child.
+In case you didn’t know, there is a delightful article published in an early Beaver Magazine, written by a woman who had been a passenger in the York Boats on the Saskatchewan River as a child.
 She had a wonderful description of the York Boats, and of the Cree men who at that time manned those boats.
 This is what she said:

 The rowers sat on the opposite side of the boat to that on which their blade dipped into the water, and they were seated alternately on the left and right sides of the boat facing the stern, one man to each oar.
 They rose to their feet as they leaned on the huge sweep, pushing it forward and down to lift the blade out of the water, then sank to a sitting position on the thwart as it bit deeply into the water again.
 Then, as they pulled and strained mightily, the muscles of their arms, shoulders and backs stood out like bands of iron.
 Most of them wore around their foreheads and jet black hair a strip of crimson calico to keep the perspiration from rolling down into their eyes.
 The hand grip of the oars was bound with cloth or a strip of deer skin to prevent their hands from blistering.
 With their swarthy complexions, their flashing white teeth and bright, black eyes, they brought to mind vividly stories of pirates and galley slaves — except that these were laughing, kindly ones.
 [Dorothy L. Boggis, “York Boat Coming” Beaver Magazine, June 1954, p.
 50].

-As you can see from this description, rowing these heavy boats upriver was no easy task, but the Canadiens, and their mixed-blood descendants, did the heavy work willingly.
+As you can see from this description, rowing these heavy boats up the Saskatchewan River from Cumberland House to Carlton House was no easy task, but the Canadiens, and their mixed-blood descendants, did the heavy work willingly.
 They were young and strong, and their overabundance of testosterone was the engine that powered their boats.
 Many Canadien and mixed-blood man went out and in with the York Factory Express year after year — it was a part of their life, and they were happy in it.
 They may well have missed the excitement of this roving life once old-age or injury forced them to leave it behind.

 Michel Kaonasse was one of these men who was forced to leave the hard work of the York Factory Express behind him.
+He rowed or tracked up the Saskatchewan Rivers between Cumberland House and Carlton House on many occasions, and knew it well.
 He was, like most Guides, an Iroquois, from the Montreal area.
 He had worked under my great-grandfather Alexander Caulfield Anderson at Fort Alexandria in 1843, when his wife died there.
 In early 1848, Thomas Lowe reported that the Guide who had taken out the York Factory Express for eight years in a row had died, and it is likely that Michel Kaonasse replaced him in March.
 The next year he was Guide for John Charles’s York Factory Express, and was blamed for the accident that happened in the Little Dalles of the Columbia River [Nespelem Canyon], when one boat rammed a rock and its ten men escaped drowning by clambering onto a tiny island in the middle of the river.
 They were eventually rescued, but the Gentlemen at Fort Vancouver blamed the Guide, who had been distracted.
 Kaonasse may have taken the express out in 1850 and 1851, but in 1852 he became disabled and was replaced by another man.

-Here is Thomas Lowe’s Journal of 1848, and Michel Kaonasse is probably the Guide.
+Here is Thomas Lowe’s Journal of 1848, and Michel Kaonasse is probably the Guide up the Saskatchewan River to Carlton House.
 By this time the rivers that led into Cumberland House were totally silted up, and the York Boats no longer called at the post but picked up their supply of pemmican on the Saskatchewan River.
+(This might be how Pemmican Point got its name).
+Here, Thomas Lowe’s journal tells of the approach to Carlton House, coming upriver from Cumberland House.
+At this point, they were still on the Saskatchewan River, heading toward the junction of North Saskatchewan where Carlton House stood.

 “August 17, Thursday.
 Very warm day, and no wind.
 This forenoon the Columbia Boat struck a pointed stump under the water, and as the wood in that part of the boat was completely rotten, it made a considerable hole.
 As we struck very lightly, none of us took any notice of it, never supposing that it had done any damage, and we only found it out when the boat was half full of water, so that nearly all the bales got more or less wet, and everything else that could get injured by the water.
 We immediately had the boat unloaded and repaired and Mr. [John] Rowand’s boat remained behind with us to have the bales opened and dried, the rest of the Brigade going on.
 It was evening before we could start, but we carried on late.